mocnik-science/geogrid/README.md

 ## Related Software

 Data aggregated by a DGGS can be presented in the browser by using the JavaScript library [**geogrid.js**](https://github.com/mocnik-science/geogrid.js), which visualizes such data as a layer to [Leaflet](http://leafletjs.com).
-Data aggregation can even be performed automatically by the framework [**Measures REST**](https://github.com/giscience/measures-rest), which even provides the aggregated data by a REST interface.
+Data aggregation can even be performed automatically by the framework [**Measures REST**](https://github.com/giscience/measures-rest), which even provides the aggregated data via a REST interface.

 ## Short Overview